millersdeathrow/voltnoacc/README.md

 - <b>Smoother acceration from stop (Pedal users)</b>:  The default acceleration / gas profile when pedal is installed may cause a head snapping "lurch" from a stop which can be quite jarring.
 This fix smoothes out the acceleration when coming out of a stop.

 - <b>Dev UI</b>:  Thanks to @zeeexaris who made this work post 0.5.7 - displays widgets with steering information and temperature as well as lead car velocity and distance.
 Very useful when entering turns to know how tight the turn is and more certainty as to whether you have to intervene.
 Also great when PID tuning.

-- <b>Gernby's Resonant Feed Forward Steering</b>:  This is still a work in progress.
-Some cars respond very well while there is more variance with other cars.
-You may need to tweak some parameters to make it work well but once it's dialed in it makes the wheel very stiff and more impervious to wind / bumps and in some cases makes car centering better (such as on the PilotAwesomeness branch).
-Give it a try and let @gernby know what you find.
-Gernby's steering is available on kegman-plusGernbySteering, kegman-plusPilotAwesomeness.

-- <b>Steering off when blinkers on</b>:  The default behaviour when changing lanes is the user overrides the wheel, a bunch of steering required alarms sound and the user lets go of the wheel.
-I didn't like fighting the wheel so when the blinkers are on I've disabled the OP steering.
-Note that the blinker stock must be fully left or right or held in position for the steering to be off.
-The "3 blink" tap of the stock does not deactivate steering for long enough to be noticeable.

 - <b>LKAS button toggles steering</b>:  Stock Openpilot deactivates the LKAS button.
 In some cases while driving you may have to fight the wheel for a long period of time.
 By pressing the LKAS button you can toggle steering off or on so that you don't have to fight the wheel, which can get tiring and probably isn't good for the EPS motor.
 When LKAS is toggled off OP still controls gas and brake so it's more like standard ACC.